 As most drain grates are for roads or pathways, it is paramount that grates would need to be able to be load-bearing.
 There are quite a few different load class standards, but the most common standards many drain grate manufacturers use are EN 124 (UK) and EN 1433 (US).

 EN 124 and EN 1433 are applied to drain grates used by pedestrians or vehicles, particularly gully & manhole covers, and channel drain covers, respectively.
-The grates are labeled a load class based on the max load it can bear before failure.
+The grates are labeled a loaded class based on the max load it can bear before failure.
 For EN 1433, the max weight is in lb per foot, and classes divided with letters.
 Whereas for EN 124, the max weight is in tonnes, and classes divided with group numbers.

 - A15/Group 1: (max 3,372 lb/1.5 tonnes per ft) For pedestrian and bicycle traffic.